tayganr/purviewlab/modules/preface.md

 Azure Purview is a unified data governance solution that helps you manage and govern your on-premises, multi-cloud, and software-as-a-service (SaaS) data.
 It does data governance at scale, because it's a fully automated service that intelligently performs data discovery, data scanning and access management.
 It also provides a holistic map for providing many insights of your data mesh architecture.

 When implementing Azure Purview, it's recommend not introducing too much change and complexity quickly.
 The technical metadata is recommended to be the foundation.
 You'll need to gather and organize this before you can make sense of it.
 After this, start with the basics: business terms, lists of authoritative data sources and databases, schema information, data ownership and stewardship, and security.
 Slowly scale by involving more domain owners and data stewards.
 Also scale by adding more classifications and sensitivity labels.
 This improves the search experience and allows for better data access management.
-For your custom metadata attributes, such as list of domains and application metadata, you could consider creating extra type definitions in Azure Purview.
+For your custom metadata attributes, such as list of domains and application metadata, you could consider creating extra type definitions in Azure Purview using Purview's REST APIs.

 When you envision a domain-oriented architecture, it's recommended to align your Azure Purview Collections and Glossaries with your data domains.
 Collections in Azure Purview are used to organize assets and sources.
 You can use a Collection as a boundary for your assets and sources and align this with a particular domain.
-You can do the same for your glossary: create hierarchy structures within your glossary and align these with your domains.
+You can do the same for your Glossary: create hierarchy structures within your glossary and align these with your domains.
 Ask your domains to take ownership for creating relationships between your glossary terms and collection attributes.
 This creates transparency over data ownership and improves your data semantics.

 ## Relationship to Metadata Management